A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 • Myth: You can’t contract an STD using a condom in a hot tub.

-• Fact: Although condoms provide protection against many STDs, they may not offer full protection against all types of infections.
+• Fact: Although condoms protect against many STDs, they may not offer full protection against all types of infections.

 Minimizing the Risk of Infection